marcprojer/Rock-Paper-or-Scissors/README.md

 - Scissors cut paper.
 - Paper covers rock.
 - If there’s a tie, then the game ends in a draw.

+---
+## Credits
+This project was created as part of a learning experience and is inspired by the Codecademy "Learn JavaScript Syntax: Functions" curriculum.